mlan/docker-openldap/README.md

 #### `LDAP_LOGLEVEL`

 This is an optional variable, set to 2048 by default.
-Set to empty to allow the `ocLogLevel` database parameter to take precidence.
+Set to empty to allow the `olcLogLevel` database parameter to take precidence.

 #### `LDAP_UIDGID`